 Before we get started, it is worth noting what counts as “dining”.
 Each card issuer has a slightly different definition, but all of them depend on how a merchant's charge codes.
 This is something the banks do not have control over and can also vary between banks.
 One important note, if you are anticipating a large charge and want to make certain it codes a specific way, it is best to do a “test charge” by buying a soda or something small to see how it codes prior to doing the larger charge.

 Chase Sapphire Reserve (CSR) and Chase Sapphire Preferred (CSP).
-The Sapphire family from Chase earns Ultimate Rewards points and excels in dining with the CSR earning 3x points and the CSP earning 2x points per dollar spent.
-The annual fee on the CSR was recently increased to $550 a year, while the CSP has an annual fee of $95 a year.
+The Sapphire family from Chase earns Ultimate Rewards points and excels in dining with both cards earning 3x points per dollar spent.
+The annual fee on the CSR is $550 a year, while the CSP has an annual fee of $95 a year.
 They both have other benefits including travel insurance and the ability to transfer points to airline/hotel partners.
 Check out our full post comparing these cards here.

 American Express categorizes restaurants and dining similarly to Chase in that it includes establishments from fast food to fine dining and excludes a smaller establishment within a larger venue or beverage based establishments.
 A notable exclusion is that Amex does not include restaurants owned by a US company that are located outside of the United States.